 The personal information we collect about you

 We collect and use the following personal information:

-- Contact information: name, address, and other contact information provided to Harrison Street it the course of its business;
+- Contact information: name, address, and other contact information provided to Harrison Street in the course of its business;

-- Information in connection with investigations or proceedings: where this is necessary to conduct the investigation or proceedings;
+- Information in connection with investigations or proceedings: where this is necessary to conduct an investigation or proceeding;

 - Attendance records: to record your attendance at our offices for security purposes;